nightscout/nightscout.github.io/src/documents/posts/2014-05-25-azure-update.html.md

 There are other providers as well, also with free accounts.

+#### Quick takeaway

+Your Azure service, even free usage, is paid for using something Microsoft calls a **"subscription"**.
+The
+[Nightscout quickstart](./01-quickstart/) gets you going with a free introductory subscription.
+That only lasts about a month.
+Before it ends, you should transition to the pay-as-you-go subscription.
+Our usage aims to be at the free "scale" inside the pay-as-you-go paradigm.

+Even though our usage remains within Microsoft's freebie policy, their subscription model requires having a credit card on file.

 ## Is Azure free account working?

 Nightscout probably just stopped working for you.
 Here's why: